 Beloved Bear That Recovered From Massive Wildfire Burns Found Shot Dead

-Cinder, an orphaned bear cub that was severely burned but had remarkably survived after one of the worst recorded wildfires in Washington state history was found dead, wildlife officials recently confirmed to news outlets.
+bear cub that was severely burned but had remarkably survived after one of the worst recorded wildfires in Washington state history was found dead, wildlife officials recently confirmed to news outlets.

 The young bear was originally found under a horse trailer two weeks after the 2014 Carlton Complex Fire devastated Methow Valley.
 Cinder weighed only 34 pounds and was suffering from third-degree burns on all four paws.
 The burns were so severe she had to crawl on her elbows to get around.